mjmahone/graphql-spec/rfcs/FragmentArguments.md

 Relay has supported `@arguments` in its current form since [v2.0](https://github.com/facebook/relay/releases/tag/v2.0.0), released in January 2019.
 There's now a large body of evidence that allowing fragments to define arguments that can be passed into fragment spreads is a significant usability improvement, and valuable to the wider GraphQL community.
 However, if we are to introduce this notion more broadly, we should make sure the ergonomics of it conform to users' expectations.

-# Proposal: Introduce Fragment Argument Definitions and Fragment Spread Arguments to client-only GraphQL
+# Proposal: Introduce Fragment Argument Definitions, which allow using arguments on Fragment Spreads

 Relay's `@arguments`/`@argumentDefinitions` concepts provide value, and can be applied against GraphQL written for existing GraphQL servers so long as there is a pre-server compiler which transforms the concept away.
-However, client-focused tooling, like Prettier and GraphiQL, should also be able to parse and work with these new concepts.

 ## New Fragment Variable Definition syntax